-'Bubbling reefs' occur when slabs, pavements, and pillars of MDAC deposits are exposed by removal of sediment.
+'Bubbling reefs' occur when slabs, pavements, cliffs and pillars of methane-derived authigenic carbonate (MDAC) deposits are exposed by removal of sediment.
+The MDAC deposits are created within the sediment by the microbial oxidation of methane from gas seeps.
+The carbonate can cement the sediment to form extensive layers or cliffs of hard substrata.
 In the Kattegat, Denmark, the MDAC forms slabs up to 10 m2 and 2 m above the sediment with pillars up to 4 m (Jensen et al., 1992).
 In the Irish Sea, extensive areas of MDAC form a continuous cliff 6-8 m high and 500 m long and, with other deposits, covers 500,00 m2 in Texel II and another 10,000 m2 in Holden Reef.
 The carbonate reefs at Holdens Reefs, Texel II and Codling Fault Zone in the Irish Sea may be similar to the 'bubbling reefs' of the Kattegat (Judd et al., 2007).

-As above, the MDAC hosts an epifaunal community typical of sublittoral hard substrata in the surrounding area.
-However, the epifaunal community is reduced in immediate proximity to seeps gas outlets that penetrate the rock or where gas accumulates in caves within the rock.
-Some epifauna near the gas outlets are coated in methane-oxidizing bacteria and mats of Beggiatoa may form in areas in direct contact with the gas.
-Burrows created by sponges and Hiatella provide additional niches for colonization.
-In the Kattegat, shallow examples are colonized by macroalgae (Laminaria sp., Corallina officinalis and Lithothamnion spp.) and pillars by fouling communities including Mytilus edulis.
-In the mid-Irish Sea, scour resistant species (e.g. Flustra foliacea and Urticina spp.) dominated the typical fauna in areas close to or covered by mobile sediment and Sabellaria spinulosa formed a significant part of the MDAC epifauna in some samples (Whomersley et al., 2010b).
-Description derived from (Dando et al., 1991; Dando & Hovland, 1992; Jensen et al., 1992; Hovland & Judd, 1988; Dando, 2001; Judd & Hovland, 2007, Judd et al., 2007; Webb et al., 2009;
+The MDAC provides hard substratum for colonization by a diverse community of filter feeding and passive predatory epifauna typical of the sublittoral hard substrata in the surrounding area.
+The epifaunal community is reduced in immediate proximity to seeps gas outlets that penetrate the rock or where gas accumulates in caves within the rock.
+Some epifauna near the gas outlets are coated in methane-oxidizing bacteria.
+Mats of sulphide-oxidizing bacteria Beggiatoa, Thiothrix and Thioplaca, may form in areas in direct contact with the gas, which may support its own community of grazing ciliates and nematodes and predatory nematodes.